vmohammadi/Quality-control-of-pills_OpenCV-and-Qt/README.md

 This is an example quality control program for pill defect detection.
 The program is in C++ and the user interface has been prepared in Qt.

+# Set-up
+- I have used OpenCV 4.11.0, Qt 6.8.2
+- Don't forget to configure Qt for OpenCV

+# Description of the project
 Some buttons on the GUI have not been programmed and left for you in case you would like to use them or remove them.
 The program controls three defects: